jiechenmc/SBUNotes/Class/CSE311/(3) Hardware Debugging.md

 3 REC+
 6 REC-
 <h1>T-568A </h1>
 is the same but flipped

+1 REC+
-1, 2 is REC+ / REC-
+2 REC-
+3 TRANS+
-3, 6 is TRANS+ / TRANS -
+6 TRANS -

 Straight wiring is for a computer to a switch.